All Episodes

 The Democrats do and say, well, screw the people.

-The hell would they doing that on illegal immigration, Dream Act, after having it handed to them on this uh Amnesty Bill, trying these stealth ways to get this done.
+The hell would they doing that on illegal immigration, DREAM Act, after having it handed to them on this amnesty bill, trying these stealth ways to get this done?

-It is you gotta pay close attention each and every day, because these slithering snakes are out there slithering around.
+You got to pay close attention each and every day because these slithering snakes are out there slithering around.

 Presidential politics.